andrechristikan/laverty/README.md

-# Laverty For RestFul API (Vert-x Proxy | Java Version) - STILL ON DEVELOPING
+# Laverty For RestFul API with Postgres (Vert-x Proxy | Java Version) - STILL ON DEVELOPING
 Inspired from laravel framework.
 This project wanna be like mini-laravel framework.
 ~~This will save your time while developing apps.~~